 Ok, I might as well add more tips for keeping your home clean today and discuss how baking soda has helped us around the house recently.

-I Googled until I stumbled on a website that suggested baking soda as method for cleaning stains off wood products.
-I made a small paste with water, rubbed it on and it was like magic when they disappeared.
-Sometimes I had to apply the baking soda twice, but I was so relieved.
+I Googled until I stumbled on a website that suggested using baking soda as a method for cleaning stains off wood products.
+I made a small paste with water, rubbed it on the sunscreen streaks and they disappeared like magic.
+Sometimes I had to apply the baking soda paste twice.

-1. I ran out of stainless steel cleaner so I sprinkled baking soda on my stove, wiped it and, voila, it was nice and shiny.
-Same with my stainless steel fridge.
+I ran out of stainless steel cleaner so I sprinkled baking soda on my stove, wiped it and, voila, it was nice and shiny.
+It works also on my stainless steel fridge.

-2. Grease fires can be put out by using baking soda.
-I put a box in a cabinet by the stove for easy access.
+Grease fires can be put out by using baking soda.
+We keep a large box in a cabinet by the stove for easy access.

-3. Use baking soda to clean burned food off the bottom of pots.
+Use baking soda to clean burned food off the bottom of pots.
 This happens all the time in my house.
-I normally use Barkeepers Friend which I ran out of, so I tried baking soda.
+I normally use Bar Keepers Friend which I ran out of, so I tried baking soda.
 It worked with some elbow grease.

-4. It cleans the kiddie pool.
-La Jolla Girl has a huge Little Tikes pool that we struggle with keeping clean in the summer.
-It wasn’t used for a few days and grew some green funk in it.
+It cleans the kiddie pool.
+My daughter has a huge Little Tikes pool that we struggle to keep clean in the summer.
+It wasn’t used for a few days and some green funk grew in it.
 I used a few sprinkles of baking soda, a sponge and a hose to get rid of it.
 Easy.

-5. Use equal baking soda and white toothpaste to remove water stains on wood coffee tables.
-I haven’t tried it but baking soda apparently will remove alcohol stains.
-We get a lot of the latter in our house since we have a dark wooden coffee table.
+Use equal parts baking soda and white toothpaste to remove water stains on wood coffee tables.
+I haven’t tried it, but baking soda apparently will remove alcohol stains on wood.
+We get a lot of wine stains in our house since we have a dark wooden coffee table.
 On our table, I can’t differentiate between what is water and alcohol so I just cleaned all of the rings left by glassware on the table simultaneously and it worked.

 Crayon marks on painted walls can be wiped off with a sponge and baking soda.
-Though Magic Eraser works pretty well!
+(Magic Eraser works pretty well, too.)

 We all know the obvious—baking soda is non-toxic, multi-purpose and really cheap.
-This is an excellent option for those trying to go green around the house.
+It’s an excellent option for those trying to go green around the house.